 - ii.
-Solid chemical waste (powders, filters, etc), will be placed in an appropriate bag or other container and labeled with contents, then stored in the bunker or storage room until disposal. - Solid biological waste will be treated (autoclaved), then packaged as Regulated Medical Waste (red bag), temporarily stored in the bunker, and sent for incineration by a licensed medical waste disposal company. - c.
-Waste Disposal - i.
+Solid chemical waste (powders, filters, etc), will be placed in an appropriate bag or other container and labeled with contents, then stored in the bunker until disposal. - Solid biological waste will be treated (autoclaved), then packaged as Regulated Medical Waste (red bag), stored in the bunker, and sent for incineration by a licensed medical waste disposal company.

+c.
+Waste Disposal

+- i.
 After inactivation/decontamination, waste will be periodically collected by a contracted waste disposal vendor and disposed of according to state and federal law. - ii.
-Solid biohazardous waste (Regulated Medical Waste) will be disposed of according to state and federal regulations, by a company contracted by Kean (for Kean labs) or by contract through ILSE via the STEM Safety Office.
-See below.

-- iii.
-Chemical Waste will be disposed of by a chemical disposal company contracted by the user according to state and federal regulations.
-See below. - Manifests will be produced for each container of waste indicating the contents and manner of inactivation/decontamination; see CHP for details.
-A copy of each manifest will be filed with the Safety Office. - Kean waste is disposed of by Kean Environmental Services.
-ILSE waste handling, storage, and disposal fees will be charged to tenant accounts. - 14.
-Selection of Personal Protective Equipment (PPE) - a.
+Solid Biological Waste will be disposed of by a company contracted by the tenant company or by contract through the NJCSTM Safety Office. - iii.
+Chemical Waste will be disposed of by the Chemical Hygiene & Safety Officer via a company contracted by Kean or ILSE (depending on source). - iv.
+Manifests will be produced for each container of waste indicating the contents and manner of inactivation/decontamination; see CHP for details.
+A copy of each manifest will be filed with the STEM Safety Office. - d.
+ILSE waste handling, storage, and disposal fees will be charged to tenant accounts.
+STEM waste is disposed of by Kean Environmental Services.

+14. Selection of Personal Protective Equipment (PPE)

+- a.
 Generally, appropriate PPE for each task will include: - i.
 Lab coat at all times while working in the lab. - ii.
 Eye protection (goggles, possibly face shield) when working with chemicals or any liquids. - iii.
-Gloves (nitrile or butyl rubber) when working with chemicals; latex or vinyl are adequate when working with biologicals). - b.
+Gloves (nitrile when working with chemicals; latex or vinyl are adequate when working with biologicals). - b.
 More specifically, select PPE appropriate to task at hand: See table 1.1 (following) for guidance.